 - The NFB will cooperate with any investigation of the incident by state or local authorities.
 In the event there is no investigation of the incident by state or local authorities, a management team will be formed to investigate the circumstances of the incident.

-- The alleged perpetrator of the abuse or misconduct will immediately be placed on leave from NFB pending an investigation, and consequences will be administered consistent with the Federation’s policies and practices related to code of conduct.
+- The alleged perpetrator of the abuse or misconduct will immediately be separated from the group, will be placed on leave from the NFB pending an investigation, and consequences will be administered which are consistent with the Federation’s policies and practices related to the Code of Conduct.

 - An incident report will be completed.